Quick Pepper Steak

 - In a bowl, combine the cornstarch, brown sugar, ginger and garlic powder.
 Stir in broth until smooth.
 Add soy sauce and molasses; set aside.

 - In a nonstick skillet or wok, stir-fry steak in oil for 4-5 minutes; remove and keep warm.
-Stir-fry peppers, celery and onions for 5 minutes or until crisp-tender.
+Stir-fry peppers, celery and onions until crisp-tender, about 5 minutes.
 Stir broth mixture and add to the vegetables.
 Return meat to the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Stir in lemon juice.
 Serve over noodles if desired.
-Yield: 6 servings.

-Originally published as Pepper Steak in Light & Tasty August/September 2002, p56
+Originally published as Pepper Steak in Light & Tasty August/September 2002